alexZeakis/TokenJoin/README.md

 - Delta / K: In threshold executions only **delta** is required.
 In topk executions, only **k**.
 - Verification values: [0, 1, 2], stands for standard Verification, Verification with Upper Bounds or Verification with Upper and Lower Bounds.

+You can also find a python implementation [here](https://github.com/alexZeakis/pyTokenJoin/).

 ## Experiment execution

 There are 4 groups of experiments conducted in TokenJoin.
 To reproduce the experiments mentioned in the paper, run the following commands.